Welcoming the Lord’s Return After Leaving a Desolate Catholic Church

 Sister Zheng opened the book “The Scroll Opened by the Lamb” and said, “The Lord has returned in the last days with the name of Almighty God, opening up the Age of Kingdom and concluding the Age of Grace.
 He has expressed millions of words to judge, cleanse, and save us in the last days.
-This includes the mysteries of God’s name, the mysteries of the incarnation, how Satan corrupts people, how God saves mankind, what people God loves and saves, what people He detests and casts out, and how to cast off the corrupt dispositions.
+This includes the mysteries of, the mysteries of the incarnation, how Satan corrupts people, how God saves mankind, what people God loves and saves, what people He detests and casts out, and how to cast off the corrupt dispositions.
 All of these words are truths that provide sustenance for our lives, that are a panacea for our corrupt dispositions.
 We have to read, practice, and experience Almighty God’s words more in order to escape from our corrupt dispositions, and be cleansed and saved.
 If we read a passage of God’s words we’ll understand it better.
-Almighty God said, ‘In the Age of Kingdom, God uses the word to usher in a new age, to change the method of His work, and to do the work for the entire age.
+Almighty God said, ‘In the Age of Kingdom, God uses words to usher in the new age, to change the means by which He works, and to do the work of the entire age.
 This is the principle by which God works in the Age of Word.
-He became flesh to speak from different perspectives, enabling man to truly see God, who is the Word appearing in the flesh, and His wisdom and wondrousness.
-Such work is done in order better to achieve the goals of conquering man, perfecting man, and eliminating man.
-This is the true meaning of using the word to work in the Age of Word.
-Through the word, man comes to know the work of God, the disposition of God, the essence of man, and what man ought to enter into.
-Through the word, the work God wishes to do in the Age of Word is brought to fruition in its entirety.
-Through the word, man is revealed, eliminated, and tried.
-Man has seen the word, heard the word, and become aware of the existence of the word.
-As a result, he believes in the existence of God, in the omnipotence and wisdom of God, as well as in God’s love for man and His desire to save man.
-Though the word “word” is simple and ordinary, the word from the mouth of the incarnate God shakes up the entire universe; it transforms man’s heart, notions, and old disposition, and the way the whole world used to appear.
-Through the ages, only the God of today works in this manner, and only He speaks thus and comes to save man thus.
-From this time forward, man lives under the guidance of the word, shepherded and supplied by the word.
-All humanity has come to live in the world of the word, within the curses and the blessings of, and there are even more human beings who have come to live under the judgment and chastisement of the word.
+He became flesh to speak from different perspectives, so that man could truly see God, who is the Word appearing in the flesh, and could behold His wisdom and wondrousness.
+Such work is done in order better to achieve the goals of conquering man, perfecting man, and eliminating man, which is the true meaning of the use of words to work in the Age of Word.
+Through these words, people come to know the work of God, the disposition of God, the substance of man, and what man ought to enter into.
+Through words, the work God wishes to do in the Age of Word is brought to fruition in its entirety.
+Through these words, people are exposed, eliminated, and tried.
+People have seen God’s words, heard these words, and recognized the existence of these words.
+As a result, they have come to believe in the existence of God, in the omnipotence and wisdom of God, as well as in God’s love for man and His desire to save man.
+The word “words” may be simple and ordinary, but the words spoken from the mouth of the incarnate God shake the universe, they transform people’s hearts, transform their notions and old dispositions, and transform the way the whole world used to appear.
+Through the ages, only the God of today has worked in this way, and only He speaks thus and comes to save man thus.
+From this time forward, man lives under the guidance of God’s words, shepherded and supplied by His words.
+People live in the world of God’s words, amid the curses and the blessings of God’s words, and there are even more people who have come to live under the judgment and chastisement of His words.
 These words and this work are all for the sake of man’s salvation, for the sake of fulfilling God’s will, and for the sake of changing the original appearance of the world of old creation.
-God created the world with the word, leads men from all over the universe with the word, and again conquers and saves them with the word.
-Finally, He shall use the word to bring the entire world of old to an end.
-Only then is the management plan wholly complete.’
+God created the world using words, He leads people throughout the universe using words, and He conquers and saves them using words.
+Ultimately, He shall use words to bring the entire world of old to an end, thus completing the entirety of His management plan.’

 “God’s work in the last days is the work of words.
 These words include those that judge and expose people’s corrupt essence, those that point out a path of practice for people, those that comfort and exhort people, as well as those that provide people with blessings and promises.
 If we read more of Almighty God’s words we’ll be able to understand more of the truth, see God’s earnest and kind intent to save mankind, better understand God’s will, and have a path of practice when encountering an issue.
 Plus when we accept the judgment of Almighty God’s words we’ll be able to understand all sorts of our own satanic, corrupt dispositions.
 That includes being arrogant and self-aggrandizing, selfish and despicable, crooked and crafty, plus evil and greedy.
 There’s no human likeness whatsoever in what we live out.
 We can also recognize God’s holy essence as well as His righteous disposition which will tolerate no human offense, and thus develop a heart of reverence for Him.
 Once we’ve clearly seen our own ugly, satanic countenances, we will forsake and curse our corrupt dispositions and become willing to live by God’s words to satisfy Him, seeking to become people who obey and worship God, who live out a true human likeness and glorify God.
 This is the work of salvation that God does for us, corrupt mankind, in the last days, and it is the final work of His entire management plan.
 This is why our most urgent task is to keep up with God’s footsteps and accept His words of judgment in the last days.
 This is the only way we’ll be able to gainand cleansing and be taken into the kingdom of heaven by Him.”